-The Thematic curriculum enables links between subjects creating a web of knowledge so that children can make sense of their learning.
+- Enables links between some subjects creating a web of knowledge so that children can make sense of their learning.
 This supports interweaving between subjects and elaboration.
 Elaboration aids memory and retrieval.
 Children may freely recall one aspect of knowledge that they can elaborate upon to trigger other aspects of learning.
 This is also known as chunking.
 One piece of knowledge which is recalled may lead to others.

-The thematic approach leads to ‘sticky’ knowledge.
-The theme supports a layer of knowledge which engages the child through guided discovery – and will be remembered.
+- The interconnected approach supports ‘sticky’ knowledge.
+The half-termly study creates a layer of knowledge which engages the child through guided discovery – and will be remembered.
 The more knowledge we have, the more we can make sense of and are open to.
 This is due to a growing web of knowledge which helps us make sense of the world around us through making logical links and critical thinking.

-The thematic approach allows for greater coverage.
-It gives a purpose to reading and writing which allows the transference and elaboration of knowledge.
+- The interconnected approach allows for greater coverage.
+It gives a purpose to writing and allows the transference and elaboration of knowledge.
 Standards in writing are better because of this.
 It makes learning memorable.
-Our class reads, and reads used in guided reading, are carefully chosen to support the theme.

 At Greenacres our curriculum leads children to Big Outcomes.
 Big Outcomes are an opportunity for children to showcase their learning with parents and other groups.
 These outcomes demonstrate the deep learning from across theme’s and develop the children’s skills.
 Skills are developed in line with Michael Fullan’s 6Cs; Character, Citizenship, Communication, Critical Thinking, Collaboration and Creativity.
 Our Big Outcomes are a significant part of our entrepreneurial curriculum and give our children opportunities and learning beyond the National Curriculum.